-CQIPs for Texas Rising Star programs are developed upon initial acknowledgment of desire to participate in Texas Rising Star and again after the first full assessment.
+CQIPs for Texas Rising Star child care and early learning programs are developed upon initial acknowledgment of desire to participate in Texas Rising Star and again after the first full assessment.
 CQIPs can be further refined at annual visits with the assistance of the mentor.
-Additional technical assistance plans for Texas Rising Star programs are automatically generated after each assessment for each classroom and the facility as a whole and can be used to further refine the CQIP.
+Additional technical assistance plans for Texas Rising Star-certified programs are automatically generated after each assessment for each classroom and the facility as a whole and can be used to further refine the CQIP.
 Participation in a CQIP is required.

-A set of professional development resources is available to Texas Rising Star programs, including many hours of online learning modules featuring extensive video-based demonstrations of effective instructional practices for responsive interaction, language and literacy, mathematics, and science.
-Through the CQIP, Texas Rising Star programs and their teachers may be assigned specific courses to complete depending on their quality improvement needs.
+A set of professional development resources is available to Texas Rising Star child care and early learning programs, including many hours of online learning modules featuring extensive video-based demonstrations of effective instructional practices for responsive interaction, language and literacy, mathematics, and science.
+Through the CQIP, Texas Rising Star child care and early learning programs and their teachers may be assigned specific courses to complete depending on their quality improvement needs.

-Mentors will be assigned to work with directors and their staff on all Texas Rising Star measures, both points-based and required.
+Mentors will be assigned to work with directors and their staff on all Texas Rising Star measures, both points-based and structural.
 The amount of time a mentor spends on-site at the facility will vary based on their caseload and the program's needs.